xn1781/xn1781/README.md

 		["roblox"] = "664FEB74873A00E0E6CC",
 	},

-	currentGoals = "Learn Python and how to make a website",
+	currentGoals = "Learning how to make a website and also Python",

 	currentProjects = {
 		{